The complete guide to cataract surgery in Singapore – Everything you need to know and more

 Which surgeon/eye centre to choose?

 When it comes to assessing the options available for your cataract surgery, approach only credible and reputable eye doctors and/or clinics.
-As cataract surgery is a very common procedure, there are many surgeons who can perform it, so check their credentials and read reviews online.
+As cataract surgery in Singapore is a very common procedure, there are many surgeons who can perform it, so check their credentials and read reviews online.
 In addition, you can get recommendations from your family and friends.

 Other things you should find out before making your decision:

 - The type of technology and medical equipment used by the clinic